tomcam/least-github-pages/docs/README.md

 ### Disadvantages to using GitHub Pages

-If you want to understand why GitHub pages may not suite your project, see [When to avoid GitHub pages](github-pages-disadvantages.md).
+If you want to understand why GitHub pages may not suit your project, see [When to avoid GitHub pages](github-pages-disadvantages.md).

 ## Table of contents